-- The instruction generates an Undefined Instruction exception. - The instruction executes as a NOP. - If the instruction modifies PSTATE, it sets DLR EL0 and DSPSR EL0 to UNKNOWN values. - If the instruction is similar to an SVE instruction that has defined behavior in Debug state, it executes as that instruction.
-Such instructions are described in SVE instructions that are changed in Debug state and SVE instructions that are unchanged in Debug state. - The instruction has the same behavior as in Non-debug state.
+- The instruction generates an Undefined Instruction exception. - The instruction executes as a NOP. - If the instruction modifies PSTATE, it sets DLR EL0 and DSPSR EL0 to UNKNOWN values. - If the instruction reads PSTATE condition flags, it uses an UNKNOWN value for the condition flag. - The instruction has the same behavior as in Non-debug state.

-7 SVE Debug 7.2 External debug
+SVE Debug 7.2 External debug